carpentries/instructor-training/episodes/09-mindset.md

 do not have natural ability and should not bother.
 People with a growth mindset are much more likely to persevere in the face of challenge and accomplish their goals.

-**Improvement-based praise** is related to praise based on effort, but explicitly draws a learner's attention to the progress they've made.
+**Improvement-based praise** is related to praise based on effort, but explicitly draws a learner's attention to the progress they have made.
 For example, "You are doing so much better at this than last time, you must have worked very hard."
 This helps reinforce a growth-mindset by highlighting our ability to improve with effort.